VincentArjuna/VincentArjuna/README.md

 - 👋 Hi, I’m @VincentArjuna
-- 👀 I’m interested in mostly Laravel and PHP, especially Back-End.
+- 👀 I’m interested in mostly Laravel and PHP, especially Back-End Development.

 - 🌱 I’m currently learning Javascript such as ReactJS and VueJS to expand my ability in developing web.
 - 📚 Mysql, MongoDB, Firebase?
 No Problem!